Trans* Health on Campus

 If a student wishes to receive medical care for associated transgender needs, they can make an appointment with:

-- Louise Hanson, MD the Director of the Student Health Center
+- Louise Hanson, MD or Jonna Whitman, MD at the Student Health Center

-- Cathy Fuchs, MD & Valri Bromfield, LPC-MHSP (Valri Bromfield is a clinician with the most experience with Trans* students) with the Psychological & Counseling Center.
+- Cathy Fuchs, MD with the Psychological & Counseling Center.

 - For general health concerns Kristen Laurel Eckstrand, MD or Jesse Ehrenfeld, MD with the Program for LGBTI Health at Vanderbilt Medical Center.

 The KC Potter Center also serves as an excellent resource for locating supportive communities and services throughout Vanderbilt/Nashville area.
 Petey Peterson is a great contact person that can provide resources for Trans* students, faculty, and staff.

 Does Vanderbilt student health insurance cover hormone therapy and/or gender-confirming surgery?